Divorce with children

 What ending a marriage with dependent children means in Australia

-Ending a marriage when you have children under 18 involves both the legal process of divorce and making decisions about how your children will be cared for going forward.
+Ending a marriage where there are children under 18 involves both the legal process of divorce and decisions about how children will be cared for going forward.
 In Australia, the Family Law Act requires that courts prioritise the best interests of the child when considering any parenting arrangements after divorce.

-When you separate or divorce, you'll need to address two main areas.
+When people separate or divorce, two main areas generally arise.
 The first is the dissolution of your marriage itself.
 The second, and often more complex, is determining parenting arrangements and child support obligations.

 Parenting arrangements refer to how you and your former partner will share responsibility for your children's care, including where they live, how time is divided between you, and who makes important decisions about their education, health, and wellbeing.
 These arrangements can be formally documented through parenting orders made by a court or through a binding agreement between both parents.

 Child support is a separate financial obligation.
-If you're the primary earner or higher earner, you may need to contribute to your children's ongoing expenses.
-Australia has child support guidelines that calculate what each parent should contribute based on their income, the time children spend with each parent, and other factors.
+Child support may involve a higher-earning parent contributing to children's ongoing expenses.
+Australia has Child support guidelines that calculate contributions based on each parent's income, the time children spend with each parent, and other factors.

 Key points